Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 - Guest passes (1-2 free guest visits/month — this is also your acquisition channel)

-- Member league or group (bowling league, pickleball ladder)
+- Member league or group (bowling league, pickleball ladder, axe throwing tournament)

 - Birthday/anniversary perks (free game + F&B credit on their birthday)